Caroline Ansell: Early life and career

 Caroline Ansell was born on 12 January 1971 in Eastbourne, the youngest of four daughters of Scottish parents.
-Her early education was at state primaries, before being educated at Beresford House School, a private day and boarding school for girls aged 6–18.
+Her early education was at state primaries, before being educated at Beresford House School in Eastbourne.

 She attended university at Royal Holloway, University of London, studying a Bachelor of Arts in French.
 Ansell also studied business at the private university École supérieure de commerce and, aged 30, gained a master's degree in education from the University of Brighton in 2001.

 Ansell worked for a number of years as a French teacher, in both the private and state sectors.
 She qualified as a headteacher in 2008, at the age of 37, but did not take up a role in this profession.
 She worked in a support role at Cavendish School in Eastbourne in the same year as one of her children was diagnosed with a brain tumour, which led her to take a sabbatical from teaching.